jjkeijser/mpss/mpss4/README.md

-# MPSS 3
+# MPSS 4

-The MPSS 3 stack is intended for use with the first generation Intel Xeon Phi x100 co-processors, known as "Knights Corner" or `KNC`.
+The MPSS 4 stack is intended for use with the second generation Intel Xeon Phi x200 co-processors, known as "Knights Landing" or `KNL`.

-For the MPSS 3 stack on RHEL/CentOS 7 only the `mpss-modules` code needs to be updated.
+For the MPSS 4 stack on RHEL/CentOS 7 only the `mpss-modules` code needs to be updated.
-All other packages can be installed from the "stock" Intel MPSS 3.8.6 tarball.
+All other packages can be installed from the "stock" Intel MPSS 4.4.1 tarball.

-To use the MPSS 3 stack on RHEL/CentOS 8+ an update to the `mpss-modules` code as well as to the `mpss-daemon` code is required.
+To use the MPSS 4 stack on RHEL/CentOS 8+ extensive updates to nearly all packages are needed, as the MPSS 4 stack is mostly C++ based.
+The packages compiled on RHEL/CentOS 7 do not run very well on RHEL/CentOS 8+, especially when it comes to dependencies such as the Boost libraries.
-All other packages can be installed from the "stock" Intel MPSS 3.8.6 tarball, though some packages refer to `/usr/bin/python`, which is not present on RHEL/CentOS 8.
-These packages should be manually fixed to point to `/usr/bin/python2.7`.

 For each kernel version, the source tree is updated and tagged with that kernel version.